ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 	]; // The key (1, 2, 3) is blog id. the value (10001, 10002, 10003) is KeyCDN Zone ID.
 	// $fsckeycdn_id = "10001"; // Use this line instead of above if you doesn't use multisite.

-Then add a `require_once` function just below the variables just add, that need to run before every plugin, to identify the server is KeyCDN or not.
+Then add a `require_once` function just below the variables just add, that need to run before evey plugin, to identify the server is KeyCDN or not.

 	require_once(ABSPATH . 'wp-content/plugins/full-site-cache-kc/include.php'); // This plugin need run some scripts before everything, so you need to add this, if you use a different location for plugins, change it.